csbridge/turkey-21-website/templates/en/resources/general-info.md

 This will follow the morning lecture each day.

 - You will be assigned to a small group led by a Section Leader and will have the chance to get to know each other, play games, and talk about course and non-course related things.
+Due to the time difference, if your Section Leader is based in the United States, you will be assigned a different Section Leader for the morning tea time so you will socialize with a different group of students.
 - Picture yourself drinking tea and sitting around a circle in a room getting to know each other!

 <!-- C. Section -->